October 23, 2025

 Several Secret Service officers and cruisers were blocking the intersection in front of the White House as a helicopter was on the lawn preparing for takeoff.
 Photo by Geovanni Esparza / el Don

-On Oct.
-17, the closest people were able to get to the White House was across the street.
-The day before, people were as close as the white barricades.
+On October 17 across the street was the closest people were able get to the White House.
+The day before, people were able to get about 30 feet away from the White House.
 Photo by Geovanni Esparza / el Don

 Leave a Reply